Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 Minimum Requirements
 --------------------

-Please note the following MINIMUM requirements for a Hypervisor node:
+Please note the following MINIMUM requirements for a Hypervisor or Managerhype node:

 - 32 CPU cores
 - 64GB RAM